 We want to live a vibrant, meaningful life.
 But if we live long enough, our bodies will fail, until we no longer can do the things we once did.

-I understand why my parents lost interest in many of their favorite things as they aged.
-They once liked camping, golfing, and ball room dancing.
+I understand why my parents lost interest in many of their favorite things with age.
+They once enjoyed camping, golfing, and ballroom dancing.
 They ceased those activities years before my father died.
-It was too physically challenging for them to continue.
-Yet, my father of ninety did have other interests like woodworking, the lodge meetings, and attending Sunday School.
+It was too challenging for them to continue.
+Yet, my father of ninety had other interests such as woodworking, the lodge meetings, and taught Sunday School.

 © 2018 Ronald Milburn